izabellewilding/personal-portfolio/src/markdown-pages/react-component-lifecycle.md

 ---
 path: "/react-component-lifecycle"
 date: "2020-03-13"
-title: "React Component Lifecycle: Before and After React 16.8"
+title: "React Component Lifecycle: Before and After React 16"
 description: "Beginners Guide to the React Lifecycle Methods in Class and Function Components"
 postImage: "../images/lifecycle.png"
 ---

 <br />

 I’m on a bit of a React journey at the moment, so I’ve decided to write some blog posts about its key concepts.
-The component lifecycle is first on my list because it’s been key to understanding how to do a load of cool JavaScript stuff with my websites, like adding event listeners for animated sticky headers and knowing when to request data from an API.
+First on my list if the component lifecycle, because I've been using it to give my websites some life.
+By this I mean animating sticky headers and fetching data from a remote endpoint.

 ![The React Component Lifecycle](../images/lifecycle.png) [Click to see the original!]('http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/')

 Just like humans, React components go through their own lifecycles.
-The component lifecycle is composed of several different phases that can be manipulated to run code at different times in the lifecycle.
-The phases are manipulated or overridden by lifecycle methods, which are particularly useful if you want to make something happen at a specific time in the program.
+These lifecycles are composed of several different phases that can be manipulated to run code at different times in the component's existence.
+Each phase comes with its own lifecycle methods, which are particularly useful if you want to make something happen at a specific time in the program.
 I’ll mostly be using asynchronous data fetching in my examples because it’s something I had to get my head around to make my [FlickrAPI image gallery]('https://flickr-api-gallery.netlify.com/#/').

 The lifecycle methods come in four main categories: